Do you need the assistance of an unpaid wages lawyer?

 When employers violate these wage and hour employment laws, they need to be held accountable.
 Whether you’re being denied overtime because you’re on salary or you’re being asked to work “off the clock,” the FLSA defines when an employee should be compensated for their time.
 In most cases, employees should be paid overtime for working more than forty hours and for all of the time that they are required to work.

 Another problem we see frequently is that many employers incorrectly treat their workers as “independent contractors” when, as a matter of law, they should be considered employees.
 If you are not really a proper independent contractor, you should be getting all the benefits an employee would get, such as minimum wage and overtime pay.
 Gold Star Law can help if you have been misclassified as an independent contractor.
+If you’re looking for more information about the difference between employees and independent contractors, please check out our post from July 3, 2019.

 A common concern is that your employment lawyer will need to contact your employer to discuss your claim.
 When you bring your case to us, Gold Star Law will not – under any circumstances – contact your employer without your permission.
 You can rest assured that your conversations with us are private, confidential, and performed with your best interests in mind.
 With employment lawyers specializing in wage and hour violations, Gold Star Law can help you find out if you should be paid more than you are currently receiving and can help you recover lost wages.
 You may even be entitled to twice what you should have been paid.